ChrstphrHll/npc_gen/students/Remus Manchul.md

 ---
 ### Description
 - 4th year Half-Elf Rouge in Burk
-- curly grey hair that's a tousled bed head, Brown eyes, and Dark Brown skin
+- long frizzy strawberry blond hair that's plain, Brown eyes, and Dark Brown skin
 - Is Reserved and Strict, and has Perseverance as their ideal

 ### Organizations